How to Manage and Resolve Family Conflicts

 If the results didn’t match your expectations, reflect on your approach and if it accurately reflected your intended need or request in a way that maintains your self-respect and the respect of the relationship.
 If not, try responding differently next time, and hopefully, it will have a more positive effect.

 Changing the way you respond makes you less predictable, making it harder for others to trigger or manipulate you into conflict.
-If you have engaged in communicating as effectively as you can and it is still not well received, this may indicate a need to redefine the boundaries and expectations in this relationship.
+Suppose you have engaged in communicating as effectively as you can, and it is still not well received.
+In that case, this may indicate a need to redefine the boundaries and expectations in this relationship.

 2. Let any anger subside